GNZ-3/ArduinoFFBJoystick/README.md

 [Compile]
 Leonald for Master
-Open lik below and then Code -> Download.ZIP to dowonload it. https://github.com/GNZ-3/ArduinoFFBJoystick
+Open link below and then Code -> Download.ZIP to dowonload it. https://github.com/GNZ-3/ArduinoFFBJoystick
 Extract it to your own Arduino folder(Documents\Arduino\) Install below from Library Manager in IDE digitalWriteFast
+Copy DynamicHID folder into Library folder (Documents\Arduino\Library).

 Mega for Slave
-Open lik below and then Code -> Download.ZIP to dowonload it. https://github.com/GNZ-3/MegaSlave
+Open link below and then Code -> Download.ZIP to dowonload it. https://github.com/GNZ-3/MegaSlave
 Extract it to your own Arduino folder(Documents\Arduino\) Install below from Library Manager in IDE